Over One Hundred Books in Ten Months

 The Response

-Naeem Khan said: "Never let anyone put you in a box."
+Naeem Khan told me once: never let anyone put you in a box.

 The Warhol Parallel